Apache Kafka

 3

 Optional.
 Enter an RSA SSL client key password.
-Password-protected private keys cannot be inlined.
+Don't inline password-protected private keys.

 7

 Optional.
-Click Add parameter in the Additional properties for Kafka connection field to define additional properties for your connection.
+Expand the Additional properties for Kafka connection section and click Add parameter to define additional properties.

 Define additional properties

-Some properties can't be configured because the on-prem agent overrides them.
-Protected properties include:
+Some properties are unavailable because the on-prem agent overrides them.
+Protected properties include the following:

 Property name Details